purei/dispell_the_first/README.md

 # Run Dispell in REPL
 iex -S mix

-iex(1) > Librarian.downloadFullLibrary() # Download all XML data to filesystem
+# Download new XML data to filesystem
-# NOTE: Only use if data changes
+iex(1) > Librarian.downloadFullLibrary() # NOTE: Only need to use if data changes

-iex(2)> recompile() # Recompile changes and hot reload
+# If you edit code, Recompile changes and hot reload
+iex(2)> recompile()
-# NOTE: If new commands - Cogs.def - are added, data is changed, or mix.exs is changed,
+# NOTE: If new commands (Cogs.def) are added, data is changed, or mix.exs is changed,
 # for now: must restart REPL
 ```